Good Medicine - Freshman Year - Cover

 Religion

 Religion was a much more significant part of politics and daily life in the early 80s than today.
 As noted, Evangelicalism was in ascendancy, and Evangelicals helped propel Reagan to his landslide victory.
-In the 80s, people like Pat Robertson and Jerry Falwell were extremely influential, as were groups such as the '700 Club' and 'PTL'.
-Those individuals and groups had a vision of a 'Christian America' and were actively working to impose not just Christian morality but the teaching of Creationism in schools.
+In the 80s, people like Pat Robertson and Jerry Falwell were extremely influential, as were groups such as the ‘700 Club’ and ‘PTL’.
+Those individuals and groups had a vision of a ‘Christian America’ and were actively working to impose not just their version of Christian morality but the teaching of Creationism in schools.

-With regard to Mike he's Russian Orthodox and a member of the OCA — the Orthodox Church in America.
-This is a largely Americanized church, though in the 1980s, there were still some heavily ethnic parishes.
-They use the 'new-style' dating system, which means that Christmas is on December 25th on the 'new calendar' (e.g., the modified Gregorian) versus the 'old calendar' (e.g., the modified Julian).
+The OCA uses the ‘new-style’ dating system, which means that Christmas falls on December 25th on the ‘new calendar’ (e.g., the modified Gregorian) versus the ‘old calendar’ (e.g., the modified Julian).

 Please note that Orthodox Christian Psalm numbering is different from the Western canon.
 Basically, the Orthodox Church follows the Septuagint numbering system, while the West generally uses the Hebrew numbering system.
 This story will conform to Orthodox usage.